We have practice guidance to help us modify our usual social work practice approach in the context of a measles outbreak.

 The following signs indicate an increase of danger of acute risk factors:

-• Separation – tamariki and rangatahi are particularly vulnerable when the adult victim and perpetrator separate.
-There is evidence that the risk of lethal violence increases in the post-separation period and contact with their tamariki can be used to continue to abuse ex-partners.
+• Separation – tamariki and rangatahi are particularly vulnerable when the adult victim-survivor and the person who uses violence separate.
+There is evidence that the risk of lethal violence increases in the post-separation period and contact with their tamariki and rangatahi can be used to continue to abuse ex-partners.

 • Weapons – having access to a firearm or threats to use knives and other weapons indicate a heightened risk.

-• Threatened or attempted strangulation are signs that a life is seriously at risk and constitute serious criminal behaviour.
+• Strangulation – threatened or attempted strangulation is a sign that a life is seriously at risk and constitutes serious criminal behaviour.
 Women who have been strangled are 7 times more likely to be killed in a future attack.
-The impact of non-fatal strangulation can be overlooked if it is recorded as being choked or ‘being grabbed around the throat’, smothered or having a weight placed on their chest that restricts breathing.
+The impact of non-fatal strangulation can be overlooked if it is recorded as being choked or 'being grabbed around the throat', smothered or having a weight placed on their chest that restricts breathing.
 The signs and symptoms of strangulation can be subtle, internal and/or delayed and may not leave any visible signs.
 It can negatively impact memory, attention, reasoning and the ability to make informed decisions.
-If there was a loss of consciousness, they may not recall the assault, and potential brain injury can cause problems with sleep, headaches, depression and anxiety, which means victims will require support to care for their tamariki even if initially they present as fine.
+If there was a loss of consciousness, they may not recall the assault, and potential brain injury can cause problems with sleep, headaches, depression and anxiety, which means victim-survivors will require support to care for their tamariki and rangatahi even if initially they present as fine.
 Assessments need to fully explore the supports they may need.

 • Stalking – intimidating behaviour like stalking signals attempts to exert more control.

-• Threats to injure or kill – threats to harm or self-harm by either the perpetrator or victim, injuries, and assaults to either tamariki or the adult or pets.
+• Threats to injure or kill – threats to harm or self-harm by either the person who uses violence or the victim-survivor, injuries, and assaults to either tamariki and rangatahi or the adult or pets.

 Protective factors